The benchmark four-seat sports coupe

-What makes the real difference is the wider track - especially at the rear which has grown by 80mm - and the longer wheelbase and lower centre of gravity.
-In fact, it boasts the lowest centre of gravity from any car in the current BMW range and the firm claims it’s actually one of the sportiest to drive too.
+What makes the real difference is the wider track, longer wheelbase and lower centre of gravity.
+In fact, it boasts the lowest centre of gravity of any car in the current BMW range and this has an effect not only on the stance of the car but the way it drives.

 Choice of engines, gearboxes and all-wheel drive